|

 of this

-giving the mushroom a much more textured
+the mushroom a very textured appearance.
+The scales on

 More information at TomVolkFungi.net